alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 You have received a static information packet.

-Using only information available in this session, produce one complete experimental record in the exact format below.
+Using only information available in this experimental session, produce one complete experimental record in the exact format below.

 First, report the metadata you can identify about yourself and the current execution environment.